spherex-xyz/spherex-contracts/docs/Integration_Guide.md

   * Are the functions you wish to protect configured in the `setProtectedSigs` function?

 #### In the deployment Scripts
-  * Did we caought all the deployments?
+  * Did we caught all the deployments?
 Is there a contract that is deployed without protection (inline or proxy)?
     * Are we using the correct integration for each contract?
   * Are the constructor arguments correct for all the deployments?